BenGeordie/klasku/README.md

 # klasku
-A tool for teachers to log class activities.
+A tool for teachers to log class activities and connect with parents.